CogentMentat/FRevNCA_CuratedData/README.md

 Curated and augmented data for 44,953 legislative speeches from the National Constituent Assembly during the French Revolution.
 Companion to PNAS article [Individuals, institutions, and innovation in the debates of the French Revolution](https://www.pnas.org/content/115/18/4607.short).

+## Overview

+This corpus was created from the French Revolution Digital Archive (FRDA), a digitization of the Archives Parlementaires (AP) made available through the efforts of Stanford University Libraries and the Bibliothèque nationale de France.
+This data contains the FRDA's OCR-generated text from a subset of speeches made during the National Constituent Assembly, the first legislative body of the French Revolution.
+Each speech is augmented with date correction, speaker disambiguation, legislative role markers, political affiliation, and class membership.
+See [Column guide](#column-guide) for more detail.
+Also provided is the topic model trained from these speeches and used in the PNAS article.

 ## Files

 See `FRevNCA_CuratedData.ipynb` for details on each file below.